jwherring/nextpuzzle/README.md

 The same puzzle failed on 2023-01-11 will have score 0 and will need to be worked again on 2023-01-12, since fibonacci(0) is 1 and 1 days from 2023-01-11 is 2023-01-12.

+## Build

+This script depends on sqlite3.
+To compile this you will need `sqlite3` and `libsqlite3-dev` (or platform equivalent) installed.

+Otherwise build is simple - just use your favorite C compiler and link `libsqlite3-dev`.
+A Makefile (which assumes gcc) is provided for convenience.

 ## CLI

 `nextpuzzle` is a cli that accepts the following commands, some of which require a parameter: